fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 # How do Fedimint transactions work?

-This is a set of simplified transactions flows to explain how transaction processing works inside the Fedimint, with integration to the wider lightning network and between different mints.

-:::caution
+:::info
 This guide has been developed as a community project and is a live document.
 We would appreciate any feedback you may have and you can submit edits, corrections and pull requests through the link at the bottom of each page.
 :::

+This is a set of simplified transactions flows to explain how transaction processing works inside the Fedimint, with integration to the wider lightning network and between different mints.

 ## Transactions within a Fedimint

 This represents how a transaction would settle entirely within the same Fedimint.